June 4, 2020

 Responding to the needs of those most affected by cancer is one of C/Can’s core guiding principles.
 In this story, we will reflect on the importance of a city-led, evidence-based approach that integrates the perspectives of all key stakeholders including government, cancer care facilities, health professionals, civil society, patients, and academia.
 In particular, we will highlight the importance of good quality data to help us assess whether “the right things have been done” to address priority cancer care needs identified by the city.

 “We have managed to get representatives from the public and private sectors, along with NGOs, to sit down at the same table to assess and discuss their main needs in relation to tackling cancer in the city of Asunción.”
-Dr Angelica Samudio, Chief of Paediatric Hematology-Oncology Services at the Clinical Hospital of Paraguay’s National University, and Coordinator of the C/Can Executive Committee in Asuncion
+Dr Angelica Samudio, Chief of Paediatric Hematology-Oncology Unit at Hospital de Clinicas of the National University of Asunción (UNA).

 Story 2.
 Working “smarter”